DEFRA/defra-ai-sdlc/pages/generating-requirements/product-requirements.md

 To create multiple user stories from a PRD try [prompt-user-stories-creation](../../appendix/prompt-library/product/prompt-user-stories-creation.md) or to create an individual user story try [prompt-user-story-creation](../../appendix/prompt-library/product/prompt-user-story-creation.md).

-### Adapt to your process

-Every team works differently.
-Adjust story formats to match your existing workflow, or break your team's existing stories into more granular implementation tasks.

-## Working effectively

-You have solid product requirements when:

-- Feature knowledge is documented
-- Architecture is visualised
-- Interface needs are clear (if applicable)
-- Stories have acceptance criteria
-- Your team understands the approach

-**Review with your team.** - Multiple perspectives spot issues and ensure shared understanding.

 ## [Next: Technical requirements](technical-requirements.md)